Biden picks new National Security Agency head, key to support of Ukraine, defense of US elections

 Politico first reported that Haugh was picked.

+It’s unclear whether Haugh will be affected by a Republican senator’s blockade of all military nominations.
+Sen. Tommy Tuberville of Alabama has for months objected to the Pentagon’s policy of providing travel money and support to troops seeking abortions but based in states with abortion bans.

-Haugh’s nomination to lead both NSA and Cyber Command reflects the White House’s intention to keep one person in charge of both organizations.
+Haugh’s nomination to lead both the NSA and Cyber Command reflects the White House’s intention to keep one person in charge of both organizations.
 That arrangement is known as a “dual-hat” posting.

 Some key Republicans have long wanted to split the leadership, saying each organization is important enough to require a full-time leader.
 Nakasone has long advocated for keeping the dual hat, saying it gives him and future leaders access to more powers more efficiently.